-I leisurely continued along the wide path that makes a large loop through our forest.
-Taking a side trail, I popped out briefly into the fields overlooking Lake Neuchâtel.
+Touille and I leisurely continued along the wide path that makes a large loop through our forest.
+Taking a side trail, we popped out briefly into the fields overlooking Lake Neuchâtel.

-Long ago in Oregon, Touille learned the real meaning of the word squir·rel:
+Long ago in Oregon, Touille learned the meaning of the word squir·rel:

 The vast unbroken fields of snow covering the fields were just too tempting.
 Time and time again, I sent her racing out into the snow, where she’d suddenly pounce, confident she must be right on top of one of the elusive little rodents.